inedit81/SearchBar_APP/README.md

 # SearchBar_APP
-This project show how to create a Searchbar and a filter using the Harry Poter API
+This project shows how to create a Searchbar and a filter using the Harry Poter API

+Simply done in HTML CSS & JavaScript